 How to Convert to Another Title

 Some states are making it easier today to convert personal property titles into real estate titles.
 This will make it easier to get a mobile home refinance done.
 Not every state has this type of legislation, so you may need to check the regulations in your area.
-Verify rates and fees as mobile home mortgage rates may be higher than conventional loans for real estate property.
+Verify rates and fees as mobile home refinance rates may be higher than conventional loans for real estate property.

 How to Get a Real Estate Title